 Finally peeling herself off the floor, she set on her initial intention to shower and try to push her thoughts elsewhere.

 Unfortunately, Allara’s mind was unable to switch off.
 Even long after her warm soak in the shower, her mind was a constant stream of television channels broadcasting the worst possible scenarios.
-Covering her head with the comforter, even the sounds of the city outside her window was not enough to lull her sleep.
+Covering her head with the comforter, even the sounds of the city outside her window were not enough to lull her sleep.

 Down to the final straw, Allara remembered the cold brown eyes of the strangers who loaned her the umbrella.
 Somehow, though his demeanor was rough, she saw a small amount of kindness in his actions.
 That brief interaction made her smile.